SolaceDev/pubsubplus-go-client/CONTRIBUTING.md

 #### Github Actions

 The integration tests are run on every new commit via Github Actions.
 These tests are run on the latest Go version on Linux.
+A compile check is run against go v1.17 to ensure no new language features are in use.

 ### Generated Code
 Certain sections of code in this project are generated from the C API's header files.
 For example, given the solClient.h file,